AdaCompNUS/context-pomdp/README.md

 * build and install OpenCV 4.1.0
 * install dependent python packages
 The script will prompt for sudo privilege.
-If you want to install these dependencies seperately, open setup.sh:
+If you already have some dependencies installed, block the cooresponding line in setup.sh:
 ```
 # install dependencies
 bash install_ros_melodic.sh